-Another thing to note with simple design is that it doesn’t have to be all or nothing.
+Another thing to note with a simple design is that it doesn’t have to be all or nothing.
 You can still have a more complex element to your logo as long as the rest of it is simple.

 For example, Disney uses a very distinctive font for its logo, but there are no background graphics and it’s usually all black.
-Put too much colour or clog up the design too much and Disney’s logo would be nowhere near as impactful.
+Add too much colour or clog up the design too much and Disney’s logo would be nowhere near as impactful.

 3. Use Colours Strategically